 A newspaper editor – laid off from her job only minutes before – calls J.D.
 With her revised résumé, she receives two job offers (one is for about $62,500 a year).
 She accepts the other position, though it pays less, because she prefers the working conditions there.

-During my tenure at Florida Atlantic University – I started in January 2000 – many students have told me they were hired for a job because of their (much improved) cover letter and résumé that I helped them to revise.
+During my tenure at Florida Atlantic University – I started in January 2000 and retired in August 2014 – many students told me they were hired for a job because of their (much improved) cover letter and résumé that I helped them to revise.